VoronKorfy/computer-sciences-for-physics-and-chemistry/README.md

-# Computer Sciences for Physics and Chemistry – Practical Works
+# Computer Sciences for Physics and Chemistry

-This repository contains all practical works for the course **Computer Sciences for Physics and Chemistry** (Prof. Dr. Morgan Madec, morgan.madec@unistra.fr).
 ---

 ## 1. Calculation of Pi